Power naps and caffeine best friends of new father Bryan “Apathy” Zhelyazkov

 "I’m pretty much the only dad in the whole Call of Duty League.”

-One of the great challenges of life is finding the light when things get tough, and this period in history has been a decidedly trying one.
+One of the great challenges of life is finding the light when things get tough.
+This period in history has been a decidedly trying one.

-Although he has good reason to be on edge, Bryan “Apathy” Zhelyazkov sounds anything but when he’s reached by the Straight at home.
+Although he has good reason to be on edge, Bryan “Apathy” Zhelyazkov sounds anything but when ECentralSports reaches him at home.
 Instead, he comes across as gracious, thoughtful, and unmistakably happy.
 There’s a good reason for that.

-Like all of us, the Seattle Surge ESports athlete has had to make radical adjustments in the weeks and months since COVID-19 forced North Americans to embrace things like social distancing and mandatory quarantining.
+Like all of us, the Seattle Surge ESports athlete has had to make radical adjustments in recent weeks and months.
+COVID-19 has forced North Americans to embrace things like social distancing and mandatory quarantining.

 Instead of travelling the world to compete live in Call of Duty League matches, Apathy has found himself playing out the season from home.
 And when not competing, he’s scrimmaging with teammates long-distance to keep his skills sharp.

-Where his homebound life has gotten both tricky and interesting is in the fact that, at the age of 26, Apathy is also a new dad, making him something a rarity in the competitive world of ESports.
+Where his homebound life has gotten both tricky and interesting is in the fact that, at the age of 26, Apathy is also a new dad.
+This makes him something a rarity in the competitive world of ESports.
 Consider that the oldest player in the Call of Duty League is 27-year-old James “Clayster” Eubanks of the Dallas Empire, and that stats show that most men in America are waiting until their early 30s to have kids.

 “One of my teammates was a dad—he was actually the only father in the league—but he retired about two weeks ago,” Apathy relates.
 “So now none of my teammates have kids, and I’m pretty much the only dad in the whole Call of Duty League.”

-Sleep deprivation is something you sign on for with parenthood, and that’s presented challenges when he’s competing against his fellow Call of Duty League athletes.
+Sleep deprivation is something you sign on for with parenthood.
+That’s presented challenges when Apathy is competing against his fellow Call of Duty League athletes.

-“It’s been awesome, but it’s hard,” Apathy relates.
+“It’s been awesome, but it’s hard,” he admits.
 “When you’re competing at the professional level, there’s a lot of hours of work that you have to put in.
 I don’t think a lot of the players even think about that.”

-As a two-time Call of Duty world champion and former member of FazeClan and Team Envy, he knows what it takes to win.
+Apathy is a two-time Call of Duty world champion and former member of FazeClan and Team Envy.
+He knows what it takes to win.
 A big part of success is being prepared, which requires considerably more planning than it did pre-parenthood.

 Asked for his routine before he became a dad to daughter Amelia Victoria, he reveals with a laugh that days would typically start with him sleeping in.